 The skill of blending is foundational to reading.
 Students should practice blending consonant-vowel-consonant words until they are able to easily and quickly recognize the words.

 Blend Two Consonants

-Blending two-syllable words is more difficult than blending one-syllable words.
-Blending practice with two-syllable words is beneficial for beginning readers as well as for any student struggling to read longer words.
+Blending multi-syllable words is more difficult than blending one-syllable words.
+Blending practice with multi-syllable words is beneficial for beginning readers as well as for any student struggling to read longer words.